com-480-data-visualization/datavis-project-2022-slavsquat/Milestone_1.md

 **Originality of our approach**

-Even though the mentioned visualization projects from above are very thorough, we will try to create a smaller number of insightful interactive demonstrations that will appeal to the user as a very convenient way of getting answers to the questions they have.
+Even though the mentioned visualization projects from above are very thorough, we will try to create a smaller number of insightful interactive demonstrations that will appeal to the users as a very convenient way of getting answers to the questions they have.

 **Sources of inspiration**